skoech/framework-comparison/README.md

 + Search bar.
 + Blog support.
 + Free & open-source- in fact, there are dozens of extensions contributed by users, most of them installable from PyPI.
-Multiple themes- some of which are beautiful e.g. the [Read the Docs](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), [Material](https://sphinx-themes.org/sample-sites/sphinx-material/) and [PDJ](https://sphinx-themes.org/sample-sites/sphinx-pdj-theme/) themes.
++ Multiple themes- some of which are beautiful e.g. the [Read the Docs](https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/), [Material](https://sphinx-themes.org/sample-sites/sphinx-material/) and [PDJ](https://sphinx-themes.org/sample-sites/sphinx-pdj-theme/) themes.

 A number of negative aspects that stood out:

 * Steep learning curve- using reStructuredText, which is not as simple as Markdown to master, as its default markup language would present a barrier to entry for contributors of an open-source project such as Tremor.
 * Default theme design not very visually appealling.
-* Not very popular: quite a [small community](https://github.com/sphinx-doc/sphinx)- 4K stars, 1.5K forks.
+* Not very popular: quite a [small community](https://github.com/sphinx-doc/sphinx)- 4K stars, 1.5K forks on GitHub.

 7. ### Zola